fafalone/RegShellWindow/README.md

 ### Update

+Update (03 Mar 2024): .twinproj has been updated to use a more recent version of WinDevLib (formerly tbShellLib) due to errors in the package tB did not raise at the time this project was released.

 v2.1 fixes a bug in tbShellLib where an entry is missing from IFolderView, breaking programs that query more detailed info.

 ### Requirements